framps/raspiBackupDoc/en/src/general-options.md

 smtp-server:587 -xu Username -xp Password".

-**Attention**: The parameters for `-E` must be enclosed in quotation marks `"`. must be enclosed in quotation marks.
+**Attention**: The parameters for `-E` must be enclosed in quotation marks `"`.
 Especially for testing the e-mail notification function, the parameter `-F` is helpful.

 **Attention**: If the parameter `-l 1` is used, the password is in the log and should be